Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

-User Stories

-As a fan of Bad Arts Entertainment I want:
+1. As a fan of Bad Arts Entertainment I want:

-1. The ability to easily find music and videos from each individual artist so that I can listen to a specific artist depending on what mood I'm in.
+    * The ability to easily find music and videos from each individual artist so that they can listen to a specific artist depending on what mood the site visitor is in.
-2. A clearly defined navigation bar so that I can move around the site effectively.
+    * A clearly defined navigation bar so that I can move around the site effectively.
-3. Information pertaining to each artist and their connections with each other to get a better understanding of the label as a whole.
+    * Information pertaining to each artist and their connections with each other to get a better understanding of the label as a whole.
-4. A place to be able to purchase physical merchandise/album releases or digital music files.
+    * A place to be able to purchase physical merchandise/album releases or digital music files.
-5. A way to view their social feed without having to leave the webpage.
+    * A way to view their social feed without having to leave the webpage.
+    * A method to interact with the label's social media content which is split across several external sites.

-As a music venue promoter:
+2. As a music venue promoter:

-1. A place to review the label's music and videos to see if they are a suitable act for their venue.
+    * A place to review the label's music and videos to see if they are a suitable act for their venue.
+    * The ability to view previous events that the label has been a part of.
-2. A way to get in contact with the label in order to book one or several of their artists for concerts.
+    * A method to get in contact with the label in order to book their artists for concerts.

-As a music PR agent:
+3. As a music PR agent: